CoffeeStraw/PyonFX/docs/tutorials/first_steps/02_hello_world.md

 **1. Setting Up Input and Output Files**

-The `Ass` class does more than just parse input files — it also manages output generation.
+The `Ass` class does more than just parse input files—it also manages output generation.
 When initializing an `Ass` object, you can specify both input and output file paths:

 ```python
 io = Ass("hello_world.ass", path_output="output.ass")
 ```

 This setup creates an output buffer that will become your new ASS file.
 By default, PyonFX copies all original lines to the output but comments them out, so you can see both the original content and your modifications.
-You can control this behavior with the `keep_original` parameter: see the [Ass initialization documentation](../../reference/ass_core.md#pyonfx.ass_core.Ass.__init__) for more details.
+You can control this behavior with the `keep_original` parameter—see the [Ass initialization documentation](../../reference/ass_core.md#pyonfx.ass_core.Ass.__init__) for more details.

-Let's now extract the data from our input file as we did in the previous tutorial:
+Now let's extract the data from our input file as we did in the previous tutorial:

 ```python
 meta, styles, lines = io.get_data()